2026 Shortsfest

 1) How do I submit?

-In order to submit your film, you must register and submit your film using FilmFreeway.
+To submit your film, you must first register and then submit it through FilmFreeway.
 Visit our page here: https://filmfreeway.com/AspenShortsfest.

 2) Can I submit more than one film project?